lunarstorm/laravel-ddd/README.md

     | Base ViewModel
     |--------------------------------------------------------------------------
     |
-    | This base view model which generated view models should extend.
+    | The base class which generated view models should extend.
 By default,
     | generated domain models will extend `Domain\Shared\ViewModels\BaseViewModel`,
     | which will be created if it doesn't already exist.
     |